“Bond. James Bond.”

 SPECTRE’s back, this time Ernst Stavro Blofeld (here played by Charles Gray, complete with hair… these discontinuities and recastings never seemed to matter in Bond) has found a way to clone and duplicate himself.
 Bond fixes his little red wagon.

 The diamonds in the title are being smuggled into the United States, but why?
-Turns out they’re essential to the operating of laser defense satellites that Blofeld (What?
+Turns out they’re essential to the operating of laser defence satellites that Blofeld (What?
 Not dead?!) and his cronies intend to use to threaten the world’s nuclear weapon stockpiles.
 I think.
-As I mention above, the twists of many of these films seem pretty arbitrary, there to provide villians to thwart and women to kiss.
+As I mention above, the twists of many of these films seem pretty arbitrary, in place to provide villains to thwart and women to kiss.

 Giving Diamonds Are Forever a unique sparkle are Mr Wint (Bruce Glover, Crispin Glover’s father who also was in Chinatown) and Mr Kidd (Putter Smith), two gay killers.
 Diamond smuggler Tiffany Case is played by Jill St. John, who may be the most frustrating “Bond Girl” for the well-meaning-but- utterly-ham-handed “help” she provides.
 While I accept that this series has not often portrayed female characters particularly well, when the machine-gun recoil pushes Tiffany off the oil platform in the final action scene, that just may be a nadir of the franchise’s 50 years.